 If you’ve had more than five years of work experience, consider adding a second page.
 If you’re accomplished in a project-based field, consider adding a second or even third page to properly detail your accomplishments.
 If you’re a seasoned executive, don’t be afraid to show your value across three or more pages.

 Remove the fluff and keep it as succinct as you can but don’t sacrifice great skills, accomplishments, or readability for a single page resume.

 16. Don’t hyperlink important information

-If you are listing a LinkedIn profile, portfolio link, or other important information on your resume, it’s better to write out the full URL rather than rely on an in-text hyperlink.
+If you are sharing a LinkedIn profile, online portfolio, or another important link on your resume, it’s better to write out the full URL rather than rely on an in-text hyperlink.